 Outsourcing Strategy: Without a strategy upon implementation of a third party logistics provider (which you can find a more detailed guide here), there will be no clarity about outsourcing and outcomes to the organizations.
 It should be well thought-out and measured against the in-house solution and capabilities.

-Document the Processes: To eliminate gaps in understanding and expectations of the third party logistics provider, organizations should develop Standard Operating Procedures for all the processes to be outsourced.
+Document the Processes: To eliminate gaps in understanding and expectations of the 3PL provider, organizations should develop Standard Operating Procedures for all the processes to be outsourced.

 Create a Robust Selection Process: Adopt a scientific selection process.
-Invite eligible third party logistics providers for formal presentations on without giving any requirements.
+Invite eligible 3PL providers for formal presentations on without giving any requirements.
 The organization can also hire a third party to help create a short list of service providers.

 Document the Expectations: Set down expectations in clear terms and include current costs.
 This will help avoid confusion later.

 Use a Request for Quotation (RFQ) or Request for Information (RFI): This tool will help gather information and measure strengths and weaknesses.
 Be as specific as possible, especially with forecasted quantities.
 The actual quantities cannot differ from forecasted or your prices may go up.
 Beware of third party logistics provider over-commitment.